CN asks Harrison to reconsider possible CP post

 CN said that on his retirement from CN at the end of 2009, Harrison agreed to a range of confidentiality, non-compete and non-solicitation provisions.

-"CN's Board of Directors is closely reviewing all developments concerning these matters with a view to enforce Mr. Harrison's contractual obligations to CN and take all actions necessary to protect the legitimate interests of the company," the company said on Friday.

-Canada's biggest railway also said it had put William Ackman of Pershing Square Capital Management "on notice" to stop efforts to induce breaches of Harrison's obligations.

-Ackman is preparing for a proxy battle to replace CP's current Chief Executive Fred Green with Harrison, and has said that Harrison is "excited" about the opportunity.
-Ackman was not immediately available for comment.
+Ackman is preparing for a proxy battle to replace CP's current Chief Executive Fred Green with Harrison.

-In an earlier statement, CN said Harrison's two-year ban on working with any business that competes with CN expired on Dec.
-31, 2011.
-But the company also said there was a condition attached to Harrison's pension arrangements that he not compete with CN until Dec.
-31, 2014.

 (Reporting by Allison Martell; Editing by Janet Guttsman)